What’s Going on With Tekton? (Part 2)

 Dashboard is an graphical add-on to Tekton, primarily developed by IBM folks as an upstream component of the Kabanero.io project, which (as you might expect) provides a graphical view into what’s going on across your Tekton deployment.
 I’ll give a brief rundown of Dashboard’s capabilities here; for an in-depth look, check out Adam Roberts’ blog post on the IBM developer blog “Why Now’s a Great Time to Use the Tekton Dashboard” (for whatever value of “now” happens to be true for you!)

 As you can see from the sidebar, the Dashboard has kept pace with the new CRDs that the platform implements.
-One that’s particularly interesting is the highlighted
+One CRD that’s particularly interesting is the highlighted EventListeners resources.

-The Dashboard’s webhooks extension provides a friendly interaction layer into the Triggers system, but even without it the Tekton Triggers project is very cool.
+Also worth exploring is the Tekton Triggers project.
 It allows Tekton to become responsive to events that originate outside of your Kubernetes cluster.
 This makes it much easier to integrate Tekton into your broader infrastructure, instead of requiring explicit requests against the k8s cluster API to trigger task and pipeline runs.
 The

 EventListeners , as in the screenshot above, provide an endpoint for external systems to talk to.
 As events come in,